 You may discuss the two offenses in any order you choose, starting with the offense of intentional or knowing injury to a child or the offense of reckless injury to a child.

-[Select one of the following.
-If using the “acquittal first” approach to lesser included offenses, select the first option.
-If using the “reasonable effort” approach to lesser included offenses, select the second option.]
+[

 Before you may find the defendant guilty of reckless injury to a child, however, you must first find him “not guilty” of intentional or knowing injury to a child.

-[or]

-In deciding the defendant’s guilt or innocence, however, you should first address whether the state has proved the charged offense of intentional or knowing injury to a child.
-If you find the defendant guilty of intentional or knowing injury to a child, you should so indicate on the verdict form, and your task is ended.

 [Continue with the following.]

 To find the defendant guilty of intentional or knowing injury to a child, you must determine whether the state has proved, beyond a reasonable doubt, five elements.
 The elements are that—